jeandeaual/tts-deckconverter/README.md

         * Sideboard and Maybeboard support.

-        * Automatically generate the required tokens.
+        * Automatically generate the required tokens for each deck.

         * Option to append the [Oracle rulings](https://scryfall.com/docs/api/rulings) to the card descriptions.

-        * Oversized card support (they'll appear twice as big as standard cards).
+        * Oversized  (Archenemy, Planechase and meld) card support (they'll appear twice as big as standard cards).

     * Yu-Gi-Oh!